composer/composer/doc/04-schema.md

         ]
     }

-Alternatively they can be separated with “or” and enclosed in brackets;
+Alternatively they can be separated with "or" and enclosed in brackets;

     {
         "license": "(LGPL-2.0 or GPL-3.0+)"
     }

-Similarly when multiple licenses need to be applied (“conjunctive license”), they should be separated with “and” and enclosed in brackets.
+Similarly when multiple licenses need to be applied ("conjunctive license"), they should be separated with "and" and enclosed in brackets.

 ### authors